leathalman/leathalman/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Jotify
-- 🌱 I'm currently learning SwiftUI
+- 🌱 I'm currently learning React
 - 📫 How to reach me: h@harrisonleath.me

 <!--